farlee2121/DevEssentialsBlog/content/draft/2022-09-25-Properties-of-self-documenting-code.md

   - Dependency Inversion -> scope affecting naming and proximity
 - Eventual consistency -> hmm. not sure. scope?
 It has to do with breaking up uptime and transactional boundaries.
 So yes, scope.

+I don't know that I can claim sufficiency, but this is more than I expected to cover!

 ## Conclusion

 Self-documenting code is the heart of sustainable construction and low-level design.

-I haven't considered all of programming to be sure, but naming, proximity, consistency, and scope cover a surprisingly large variety of system understandability factors.
+Naming, proximity, consistency, and scope cover a surprisingly large variety of understandability factors.
 Each is a clearly definable property and I think I could quickly produce examples of how each plays out at different scales of construction.
 Further, each can be learned and valuably applied fairly independently.

 I believe naming, proximity, consistency, and scope are a good foundation for teaching self-documenting code.